rklymentiev/py-for-neuro/slides/chapter1_01_introduction.md

 6
 ```

 Notes: Guess what is the type of `2`?
 Correct, that's an object of type `int` (integer) with some unique id (which you don't need to worry about).
-Guess what is the resulted `6` in the example on the left?
+Guess what is the resulting `6` in the example on the left?
 Yes, that's another object of `int` type!

 You will see later that each object type has its own properties and functions.

-Another big note here is that math operations order in Python is the same as we think of it "in a real life".
+Another big note here is that math operations order in Python is the same as we think of it "in a real-life".
 Thus, the result is `6` and not `8`.

 ---